MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/appx/Invoke-CommandInDesktopPackage.md

 ```

 ### -Args
-Optional arguments to be passed to the new process (e.g. "/foo /bar")
+Optional arguments to be passed to the new process (for example, "/foo /bar")

 ```yaml
 Type: String